kushidesign/kushi/README.md

   :mix-blend-mode--darken)

 ```
-If your shared styles are organized into a single ns, you only need to require it once in your main or core ns, and all the styles from that ns will be available globally.
+By authoring your shared styles in a dedicated ns (or namespaces), you only need to require once in your main or core ns, and all the styles from that ns will be available globally.
 ```Clojure
 (ns myapp.core
   (:require